-Convergences, divergences
+Convergences, Divergences

-Existing at the interface of academics and activism, the debate on mining, extraction and development has generated its fair share of catchy terms: "resource curse," "Dutch disease," "greed and grievance."
+Existing at the interface of academics and activism, the debates on mining, extraction and development have generated their fair share of catchy terms: 'resource curse', 'Dutch disease', 'greed and grievance'.
 Indeed, it is perhaps because of their potential political resonance that these terms have been challenged.
-Thus while some speak of "the well-documented 'resource curse'" (Collier and Hoeffler, 2005: 625) others argue that the evidence for the curse is largely an artefact of indicator choice (Brunnschweiler and Bulte, 2008).
-For its part, the industry seeks to reframe the debate in terms of the "resource endowment" rather than "curse" (ICMM, 2006).
+Thus while some speak of 'the well-documented "resource curse" (Collier and Hoeffler, 2005: 625) others argue that the evidence for the curse is largely an artefact of indicator choice (Brunnschweiler and Bulte, 2008).
+For its part, the industry seeks to reframe the debate in terms of the 'resource endowment' rather than 'curse' (ICMM, 2006).

 As these debates have unfolded there appears to have been convergence among the views of critics and boosters.
-Auty seems to see more scope for escaping the curse (1993; 2001; 2008), while Pegg (2006:377) "accepts the fact that mining is potentially a great source of wealth which could generate tremendous economic benefits for poor countries" (our emphasis).
-Meanwhile among the proponents of mining, the World Bank publishes material suggesting "that countries with substantial incomes from mining performed less well than countries with less income from mining" (Fahr-Weber, 2002: 7).
-Authors who have criticized the idea of the resource curse now conclude that perhaps mining ought not be promoted everywhere in same way (Davis and Tilton, 2002).
+Auty seems to see more scope for escaping the curse (1993, 2001, 2008), while Pegg (2006: 377) 'accepts the fact that mining is potentially a great source of wealth which could generate tremendous economic benefits for poor countries' (our emphasis).
+Meanwhile among the proponents of mining, the World Bank publishes material suggesting that 'countries with substantial incomes from